sco0ter/babbler/xmpp-documentation/src/site/markdown/basics.md

 During connecting, the session will try all configured connections in order, until a connection is established.

-Here\'s an overview over the relation between the session and connections:
+Here's an overview over the relation between the session and connections:

 ![Architecture](XmppSession.png)